moni8/moni8/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm Monika Vyas, a Full Stack Developer with over a decade of experience in the software industry.
+I'm Monika Vyas, a Full Stack Developer with over 10 years of experience in the software industry.
 I'm passionate about creating innovative and efficient solutions for a wide range of domains, including healthcare, retail, manufacturing, automobile, and banking.

 ## 🔧 Technologies & Skills